 Residents come to Hope Home as children and – because of the nature of their conditions – it remains their home for the rest of their lives.
 As a result, Hope Home is a wonderful extended family consisting of young children, teens, young adults, and adults.

-The "house moms" at Hope Home care for the physical and emotional needs of their children, making every effort to ensure that Hope Home is as much like a family home as possible.
+Hope Home residents live in 3-5 person family units.
+Each group has a House Mom who cares for the physical and emotional needs of the members.
+The “Moms” make every effort to ensure that Hope Home is as much like a family home as possible.

-Moise at Hope Home – Living a life of dignity
+Living a life of dignity at Hope Home

 Hope Home is a truly amazing ministry in a poor country like Haiti, where needy children with disabilities usually suffer greatly.
 The dedication of the staff in Haiti, donors in North America, and volunteer workers has transformed the lives of these children in a dramatic way.